 11 Things to Know Before Your First Overseas PCS Move

-If you’ve recently received military orders to move overseas, congratulations!
+If you’ve recently received orders for a military move overseas, congratulations!

-While you may possess some mad PCS skills when it comes to preparation and organizing for a move, an OCONUS (Outside the Continental U.S.) move is an entirely different animal, exciting—yes!, bringing with it new concerns and challenges.
+While you may possess some mad PCS skills when it comes to preparation and organizing for a move, an overseas move (OCONUS—Outside the Continental U.S.) is an entirely different animal, bringing with it new concerns and challenges.

 Each OCONUS location has its own quirks, but the preparation for each also has many similarities.
-Our family has been lucky enough to experience four overseas tours in the Pacific and Europe, and here are a few things I think you should know before you go.
+Our family has been lucky enough to experience four overseas tours in the Pacific and Europe, and here are a few things I think you should know before you go, along with some experiences from other military families!

 1) As with anything military related, it’s all about the paperwork.